 There are 85 undeveloped lots; two are under construction.

 Some Dewees Island Owners go into town every day, others try to stay on the island for as long as possible.
-(For our first years on the island, before we were full time residents, my young son and I had contests to see who could leave the island the fewest times each summer.
-We usually tied at 3 visits to town apiece over the 9 week summer.)
-Others are downtown or in Mount Pleasant every day, even twice a day.
+(For their first years on the island, before becoming full time residents, Judy and her young son had contests to see who could leave the island the fewest times each summer.
+They usually tied at 3 visits to town apiece over the 9 week summer.
+Others (in normal, non-COVID times), are downtown or in Mount Pleasant every day, even twice a day.
 You get to create your own island reality.